Digital image files / Ngā whakaahua hiko

 - Back up your digital photos.

-- Label discs clearly and systematically.
+- Label discs and drives clearly and systematically.

 - Keep original copies of scanned photographs.
 The original photograph will probably still last a lot longer than the scanned copy.